dan-elias/neighbourhood_blocking/README.md

 File                        | Description
 ----------------------------|----------------
-adjacent_block_index.py     | Implementation of Adjacent Block Indexing (requires recordlinkage) experiment_helpers.py       | Helpers used by the test scripts index_quality.ipynb         | Notebook to run index quality test and display results scalability.py              | Script to run scalability test scalability_results.ipynb   | Notebook for viewing results of scalability test
+neighbourhood_blocking.py     | Implementation of Neighbourhood Blocking (requires recordlinkage) experiment_helpers.py       | Helpers used by the test scripts index_quality.ipynb         | Notebook to run index quality test and display results scalability.py              | Script to run scalability test scalability_results.ipynb   | Notebook for viewing results of scalability test standard_datasets.py        | Script to run index quality tests on benchmark datasets standard_datasets_results.ipynb | Notebook for viewing results of index quality tests on benchmark datasets.

 Instructions
 ------------

-### To use Adjacent Block Indexing
+### To use Neighbourhood Blocking

-Use the AdjacentBlockIndex class in adjacent_block_index.py.
+Use the NeighbourhoodBlockIndex class in neighbourhood_blocking.py.
 It has the same API as indexers in recordlinkage.

 ### To run the index quality test